IAMGeeCee/Waypoint/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-If you find a vulnerability report in the github issues.
+If you find a vulnerability report in the security tab.